Lithium sulfide

 Lithium sulfide is the inorganic compound with the formula Li2S.
 It crystallizes in the antifluorite motif, described as the salt (Li+)2S2−.
 It forms a solid yellow-white deliquescent powder.
-In air, it easily hydrolyses to release hydrogen sulfide (rotten egg odor).
+In air, it easily hydrolyses to release foul smelling hydrogen sulfide gas.

 Preparation

 Lithium sulfide is prepared by treating lithium with sulfur.
 This reaction is conveniently conducted in anhydrous ammonia.